Fevarin, 100 mg 30 pcs.

 Rare (>0.01% and

-Liver disorders: liver dysfunction (increased activity of liver enzymes).
+Liver disorders: impaired liver function (increased activity of liver enzymes).

 Nervous system disorders: seizures.